 Surgeries for affirmed females include breast augmentation, genital surgery (creation of a vagina, labia and clitoris), and tracheal shave (reduction of the thyroid cartilage to minimize the “adam’s apple”).

-A patient-friendly description of the Surgical Options is available through the LGBT Health Channel and Historical Notes and Depictions on Male to Female Sex Reassignment Surgery are available through the University of Michigan.
+Historical Notes and Depictions on Male to Female Sex Reassignment Surgery are available through the University of Michigan.

 Anne Lawrence – Transsexual Women’s Resources

 The Intersex Society of North America (ISNA) is devoted to systemic change to end shame, secrecy, and unwanted genital surgeries for people born with an anatomy that someone decided is not standard for male or female.

 National Center for Transgender Equality

 The National Center for Transgender Equality (NCTE) is a 501(c)3 social justice organization dedicated to advancing the equality of transgender people through advocacy, collaboration and empowerment.